wpswings/event-tickets-manager-for-woocommerce/README.txt

 * Show the event location to customers at the front end.
 * With the events calendar plugin, send the WooCommerce tickets as PDFs to customers in an email.
 * Track the check-in status of attendees using the WordPress calendar plugin.
-* Allow the customers to print the tickets for an event from the Order details page for offline use whenever you sell event tickets.
+* Allow the customers to print the event ticket for an event from the Order details page for offline use whenever you sell event tickets.
 * Widget to show upcoming, past, and present events in the form of a list or the WordPress event calendar.
 * You can collect additional information from the user if needed at the time of checkout with the help of the event plugin.
 * Create an event management and ticketing events system with WooCommerce.